Hrushi-Bauskar/Premium-Coffee-House/README.md

-# Coffee Shop Website
+# Premium Coffee House Website

 ## Description
-This is a responsive Coffee Shop website built using HTML, CSS, and JavaScript.
+This is a responsive Premium Coffee House Websitee built using HTML, CSS, and JavaScript.
 It features a dynamic menu, a blog section, and a shopping cart for ordering coffee items.

 ## Features
 - Attractive homepage with a hero section